jpmattia/jpmattia.github.io/_posts/2023-07-14-michelin-restaurants.md

 stunned; it was a revelation that people would dedicate their lives to creating the world's greatest meals, and could transform food into such a high art form.

-The revelation finally hit me that the campus bookstore was not the most worldly source of information for restaurants.
+It also finally dawned on me that the campus bookstore was not the most worldly source of information for restaurants.
 Most folks have heard of the Michelin Tire Company, which is one of the oldest tire corporations and is based in France, but it was pretty much the last company that I would have sought out for advice about restaurants during college.
 Early in automobile history, companies published travel guides as marketing to encourage automobile travel, and Michelin took